orbisgis/h2gis/docs/dev/ST_Extrude.md

 ### Signatures

 {% highlight mysql %}
-GEOMETRYCOLLECTION ST_Extrude(GEOMETRY geom, double height);
+GEOMETRYCOLLECTION ST_Extrude(GEOMETRY geom, DOUBLE height);
-GEOMETRYCOLLECTION ST_Extrude(GEOMETRY geom, double height, int flag);
+GEOMETRYCOLLECTION ST_Extrude(GEOMETRY geom, DOUBLE height, int flag);
 {% endhighlight %}

 ### Description
 Returns a 3D representation in a `GEOMETRYCOLLECTION` containing floor (input `GEOMETRY`), wall and roof Geometries from to `LINESTRING` or `POLYGON`.

 The value for `flag` is 1 to extracts walls and 2 to extracts the roof.